aiminy/IBD-GCA-new/README.md

   * We observed the decreased prediction accuracies as the weights to NON-IBD segments increase for these 5 crosses.
 This situation could be due that borrowing information from NON-IBD segments could bring some noises, and these noises  could decrease prediction power.
 * Prediction accuracies increase as the weight to NON-IBD segments increase:1017,1020,1023,1119,1121,1122
   * These 6 crosses shows the increased predition accuracies as the weight to NON-IBD segments increase.
 This means by borrowing some information in NON-IBD segemnsts that BEAGLE failed to indetify we retain some predtion power.

+These results demonstrates that IBD-GCA model can be seen as a filter that includes the related information beteewn parents of tartget population and that of training population and excludes the unrelated inforamation between them.
+The suitable balancing betwen information inclusion and information exclusion can help to obtain predition power for target population genomic selection.